Khosro2023/immo_eliza/README.md

 4-Data Analyzing
 After preprocessing the data, it is split into training and testing sets.
-We then use machine learning to build a regression model that can predict prices of a properties in future.
+We then use machine learning to build a regression model using DecisionTreeRegressor,LinearRegression, SVR function that can predict prices of a properties in future.

 5-Usage